oygx210/Hamilton/README.md

 ## Usage
 * Add `.../Hamilton/include` to your projects include path (using the full path to where Hamilton was cloned)
-* Core libraries such as `math` and `ephemeris` are header only, and only need this include path to be added
+* Core libraries such as `math` and are header only, and only need this include path to be added.
 * Other libraries such as `ephemeris` will create a shared or static library object which can be linked against.

 ## Development